0724654276/first-ip/README.md

 ## portfolio

-Foobar is a Python library for dealing with word pluralization.
+this is a portfolio about george kamakia

 ## Installation